MRI HIPPOCAMPAL VOLUMETRY

 Purpose of MRI Hippocampal Volumetry

-• Detect hippocampal sclerosis, a common cause of refractory epilepsy.
+• Diagnoses a sclerosis of the hippocampus that is a common cause of refractory epilepsy.

-• Assess hippocampal volume reduction seen in depression, schizophrenia, and post-traumatic stress disorder.
+• Identifies the hippocampal volume loss in conditions such as depression, schizophrenia, and post-traumatic stress disorder.

 Procedure of MRI Hippocampal Volumetry